Updated: Aug 16

 State of Due Diligence Streams

-Investors have had to also adapt and acquire an understanding of technology and the IT landscape to help them make sound investments.
+Investors have had also to adapt and acquire an understanding of technology and the IT landscape to help them make sound investments.

 The tech due diligence offering has largely remained the same even though it has become the primary driving force that makes or breaks investments.